Doctor of Nursing Practice (DNP) Admission Requirements

 - Current unencumbered APRN license in the State of Utah

 - Proof of current national board certification

 Upon completion of the application file with all required documentation, according to application dates, the individual’s application materials are submitted to the DNP Admissions Committee for review.
 A personal interview with DNP faculty will be arranged by the School of Nursing and Health Sciences.
 Once accepted to the Doctor of Nursing Practice program, applicants must submit $250 tuition deposit within 30 days, which guarantees a place in the entering class.
 Westminster operates rolling admissions, so it is best to apply as soon as possible.
 To preserve the faculty to student ratio, space availability in each class is limited.
-Westminster College reserves the right to close the class earlier than date specified if enrollment goals are met before those dates.
+Westminster University reserves the right to close the class earlier than date specified if enrollment goals are met before those dates.

 Note: Currently enrolled MSN: FNP students at Westminster University may qualify for a waiver for letters of recommendation and can have their drug screen and background check carried over from their MSN: FNP application.
 Currently enrolled MSN students at any institution may qualify for provisional admission if applying prior to the completion of their APRN and National Nurse Certifications.
 Please contact the Graduate Admissions Office at 801.832.2201 or firstname.lastname@example.org with questions.